 Move to France or Germany: live as a frontalier

 Strong transport connections with neighbouring countries mean that many Swiss cities, including Geneva and Basel, are within commuting distance of another country.
 If your work permit permits (if you're an EU citizen, for example, or working for an UN agency) you may wish to consider living across the border where property prices are cheaper.

 Life as a frontalier, with a residence in France or Germany and a job in Switzerland, can be more complicated, particularly for American citizens who may find themselves paying tax in three countries.
 However, many people find it worthwhile for the financial benefits, particularly if they are only staying for a limited period or have come from another Eurozone country.

 Renting is usually the best way to start out in a new country, and Switzerland is no exception.
 While finding a property to rent may be a struggle, purchasing a property is usually even more complex.

 Switzerland restricts the rights of some non-nationals to buy property.
 Property is expensive and a family home near Geneva or Zurich can easily top CHF 1 million (EUR 800,000) (although you can arrange a Swiss mortgages).

 The tax situation is favourable for people who own their own home but as properties can be slow to sell, taking a year or more even in popular areas, it is probably only worth the investment if you plan to stay for five years or more.
-The Swiss Government provides a leaaflet on renting in 15 languages (PDFs, right hand column) and you can find out more about the alternative with Expatica's Guide to buying property in Switzerland.
+The Swiss Government provides a leaflet on renting in 15 languages (PDFs, right hand column) and you can find out more about the alternative with Expatica's guide to buying property in Switzerland.

 Finding a Swiss house